SoumyakantaSahoo/Real-time-style-transfer_linear-regression/README.md

 In Linear Regression, it is assumed that the two variables have a linear relationship (hence the name).
 The object of this method is to find a linear function, that predicts the response value for a particular feature value as accurately as possible.

 If the various points are plotted on a scatter plot, the problem of Linear Regression basically asks us: what is the line that best fits the above scatter plot, by minimising the inaccuraccy.

+This code is for educational purposes only.

+Made by: Soumyakanta Sahoo